 Papermaking reaches Europe.

-Type characters cast from metal (bronze) are developed in Japan and China.
-The oldest known text printed from this type of metal type dates to the year 1397 AD.
+Type characters cast from metal (bronze) are developed in China, Japan and Korea.
+The oldest known book printed using metal type dates back to the year 1377.
+It is a Korean Buddhist document, called Selected Teachings of Buddhist Sages and Seon Masters.

 In 1436 Gutenberg begins work on a printing press.
 It takes him 4 years to finish his wooden press which uses movable metal type.
 Among his first publications that get printed on the new device are bibles.
 The first edition has 40 lines per page.
 A later 42-line version comes in two volumes.